dapseen/drupal-paystack-buy-me-coffee/README.md

-# Drupal 7 paystack buy me a coffee
+# Drupal 7 Paystack Buy Me Coffee
 It seems the adoption of drupal CMS in ecommerce is kinda poor here in Nigeria, as a Drupal evangelist always preaching and reconciling developers to drupal i have decided to start my open source series of drupal 7 modules first and then move to drupal 8.

  ## Features

  This is a simple module that allow sitebuilder to place a **donate button** on the website, so users can donate to their page, it comes with four varieties of button to click